nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 1. Quick Start

-0. Ensure you have Java version 1.8.0_60 or later installed in your Computer.
+0. Ensure you have Java version `1.8.0_60` or later installed in your Computer.

 1. Download the latest version of `doTASK.jar` from [releases] tab.

-2. Copy the file to the folder you want to use as the home folder for your task manager.
+2. Copy the file to the folder you want to use as the home folder for your doTASK.

 3. Double-click on the file to start the application.
 The GUI should appear in a few seconds.<br>
 > <img src="images/startup_screen.jpg" width="600">

-4. Get started by adding the first task that you have in mind!
-Refer to "2.
-Features" for instructions. <br>
+4. Get started by adding your first task that you have in mind!
+Refer to the "2.
+Features" for further instructions. <br>
 > <img src="images/add_screen.jpg" width="600">